servian/amazon-redshift-checklist/README.md

   - :book: [Amazon Redshift introduces RA3 nodes with managed storage enabling independent compute and storage scaling](https://aws.amazon.com/about-aws/whats-new/2019/12/amazon-redshift-announces-ra3-nodes-managed-storage/)

-- [ ] :red_circle: **Redshift Spectrum:** Consider Redshift Spectrum allows users to query data straight from S3 using a Redshift cluster.
+- [ ] :green_circle: **Redshift Spectrum:** Consider Redshift Spectrum allows users to query data straight from S3 using a Redshift cluster.
 This can be used in replacement of a staging schema whereby your stage data lives within your data lake and is ready into Redshift via Spectrum

   - :book: [Getting started with Amazon Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum.html)
   - :book: [Why you’re better off exporting your data to Redshift Spectrum, instead of Redshift](https://mixpanel.com/blog/why-youre-better-off-exporting-your-data-to-redshift-spectrum-instead-of-redshift/)

-- [ ] :red_circle: **:new: Pause and resume:** Redshift has recently introduced the ability to pause and resume the cluster within minutes.
+- [ ] :green_circle: **:new: Pause and resume:** Redshift has recently introduced the ability to pause and resume the cluster within minutes.

   - :book: [Pausing and resuming clusters](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html#rs-mgmt-pause-resume-cluster)
   - :wrench: [Redshift Smart Pause and Resume](https://github.com/servian/aws-redshift-smart-pause-and-resume)

-- [ ] :red_circle: **:new: Elastic resize:** Consider using elastic resize over classic resize when changing both the node types and number of nodes within your Redshift cluster.
+- [ ] :green_circle: **:new: Elastic resize:** Consider using elastic resize over classic resize when changing both the node types and number of nodes within your Redshift cluster.
 Elastic resize is much quicker (minutes vs hours) and doesn't take your cluster out of commision.

   - :book: [Amazon Redshift now supports changing node types within minutes with elastic resize](https://aws.amazon.com/about-aws/whats-new/2020/04/amazon-redshift-now-supports-changing-node-types-within-minutes-with-elastic-resize/)